StephenTao/stephen-books/docs/Portal Partial Save Introduction.md

 * `hideProgressMsg`: Optional, flag if show mask modal

 This method is a further encapsulation of the `partialSaveSubmissionWithValidation` method.
 This method has synchronized to the front-end data with the updated response data.
 When we use `defaultPartailSave` we only need to care about the implementation of the update method and additional logic processing after the update is successful.
 So we recommend using `defaultPartailSave`.

+this function have a issue about parameter `callback` function do not pass updated response data, so the call back function can't sync backend and frontend data.

 ```javascript
 ctrl.defaultPartailSave = function(func,callback,hideProgressMsg){